 What happens when you stop drinking?
-First, your overall health improves — especially if you were a former frequent binge drinker.
+When you stop drinking, your overall health improves — especially if your drinking habits include binge drinking.

-Most drinkers-gone-teetotal share that their skin looks younger, their heart health improves, their immune function gets better, their sleep is deeper.
-Plus, their risk of cancer decreases.
+When alcohol intake is reduced, most drinkers-gone-teetotal share that their skin looks younger, their heart health improves, their immune function gets better, their sleep is deeper.
+Plus, their cancer risk descreases.
 As long as your diet is healthy, you could even shed a few pounds by reducing your alcohol intake.

-Read about all the sober celebrities who have chosen a sober lifestyle for their health and wellness — not due to alcohol abuse.
+Read about all the sober celebrities who have modified their drinking habits and chosen a sober lifestyle for their health and wellness — not due to alcohol abuse.

 Current Dietary Guidelines for Americans recommend alcohol should only be consumed in moderation, which means: